bentoml/bentoctl/README.md

-# BentoML Control (BentoCtl)
+# bentoctl
 ### Best way to deploy BentoML to the cloud.

-BentoCtl is a command-lin tool that uses easy and approachable YAML syntax to deploy Bento to the cloud.
+bentoctl is a command-lin tool that uses easy and approachable YAML syntax to deploy Bento to the cloud.
 It supports multiple cloud providers, including AWS, Azure, Google Cloud, and more.
 It is completely extensible with operators that can add more cloud providers, uses-cases and workflows.